 “What inspires me the most about children with Down syndrome is how incredibly strong and determined they are,” said Rebecca Olson, APRN-CNP, APNG as she explains more about Down syndrome and answers many common questions.

 July 12, 2018, 8 a.m. – 9 a.m., Minneapolis

 Brian Skotko, MD

 Planning to visit us?
-Get all the information you need to get to our location and contact us.
+Get all the information you need to get to our locations and contact us.